 Since 2013 I take care of the iPhone and Android app for the web radio station ByteFM.

-For the re:publica conference I created a personal schedule planning app in 2014 and in 2015.
+For the re:publica conference I created and published a personal schedule planning app in 2014, 2015 and in 2016.

 You can follow my random thoughts and musings on Twitter.